bekce/addressbook-html/README.md

 Business layer is simply handled by `Controller` class which runs on `/api` endpoint and serves some REST endpoints for the frontend.

 `Contact` data is persisted to a mongodb database with `spring-data-mongo` technology via a `ContactRepository`.
-An embedded mongodb will be automatically run on startup (see instructions in `application.properties` file to disable it).
+An embedded mongodb will be automatically run on startup so you don't have to have a running database server.
+It will download a mongodb server automatically on first startup, so first run can take some time depending on your network speed.
+If you'd like to disable embedded mongodb and use your own mongodb please see instructions in `application.properties` file.

 Run with `mvn spring-boot:run`.
 Open [http://localhost:8080](http://localhost:8080) after startup.